Neural Refinement for Absolute Pose Regression with Feature Synthesis: Conclusion

 \section{Conclusion}

 We tackle the camera relocalization problem and improve absolute pose regression (APR) methods by proposing a test-time refinement method.
 In particular, we design a novel model named Neural Feature Synthesizer (NFS), which can encode 3D geometric features.
 Given an estimated pose, the NFS renders a dense feature map, compares it with the query image features, and back-propagates the error to refine estimated camera poses from APR methods.
 In addition, we propose a progressive learning strategy and a feature fusion module to improve the feature robustness of the NFS model.
 The experiments demonstrate that our method can greatly improve the accuracy of APR methods.
-Our method provides a promising direction for improving the accuracy of APR methods in real-world applications, where limited resources are often critical factors.
+Our method provides a promising direction for improving the accuracy of APR methods.